owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-seldon.rst

       df.columns = [c.lower().replace(' ', '_') for c in df.columns]
       df.to_parquet(output_file)

-We have a function.
-We can write tests for it if we want, to be sure it works correctly.
-Now we’ll wrap it into the container so the Kubernetes platform underneath Kubeflow will know how to invoke our code.
-We’ll use the Docker image for Python 3.9 and install additional python packages using Python’s pip package manager.
+You have a function write tests for it to make sure it works correctly.
+Now you wrap it into the container so the Kubernetes platform underneath vSphere Enterprise Kubeflow knows how to invoke your code.
+You use the Docker image for Python 3.9 and install additional Python packages using Python’s ``pip`` package installer.

 .. code-block:: python